 Most of my good friends have gotten in the past few years, and I’ve attended a lot of bridal showers.

-However, I feel like people are pretty split on bridal shower games – some love them, while others absolutely despise them.
-I even went to one recently where someone left as soon as they started playing games.
+However, I feel like people are pretty split on bridal shower activities – some love them, while others absolutely despise them.
+I even went to one in the past where someone left as soon as they started playing games.
 Ha!

 I’m in the camp that loves them, and I’m always a little sad if people don’t have them.
-So, I put together a list of fun and easy bridal shower games.
-Many of these can be done while socializing, while others require a little more attention to details.
+So, I put together a list bridal shower games that aren’t lame.
+Many of these can be done while socializing during the party, while others require a little more attention to details.

 Wedding Shower Games

 Now, for the game ideas.
-I feel like I’ve put together a nice variety of easy games and activities that everyone will enjoy participating in.
+I feel like I’ve put together a nice variety of easy games and activities that everyone will enjoy participating in while celebrating the woman who is about to be married.

 What’s in your Phone?